-Literary Studies 10 (Fictional Studies) Literary Studies 10 (Graphic Novels) Spoken Language 10
+Literary Studies 10 (Fictional Studies) Literary Studies 10 (Graphic Novels) Spoken Language 10 (Debate and Public Speaking or Verbal Expression)

 COMPOSITION 10 (2 credits) Course Code: MCMPS10

 Composition 10 is designed for students who have an interest in developing their skills in written communication in a variety of contexts.
 Within a supportive community of writers, students will work individually and collaboratively to explore and create coherent, purposeful compositions.
 They will develop their craft through processes of drafting, reflecting, and revising to build a body of work that demonstrates breadth, depth, and evidence of writing for a range of situations.